 4</video>

-While the preload attribute offers a basic level of control, JavaScript and Media Source Extensions (MSE) provide more granular preloading capabilities:
+While the preload attribute offers a basic level of control, JavaScript and Media Source Extensions (MSE) provide more granular preloading capabilities.

-Purpose: Offers greater flexibility for triggering and managing preloading behavior.
+JavaScript-based preloading offers greater flexibility for triggering and managing preloading behavior.

 Example use case: Preload a product demo video only when the user clicks a "Play Now" button.